How eight peer cities run their off-leash systems.

 Operations: the Off-Leash Dog Park Enterprise Fund is a ring-fenced budget line funded almost entirely by permit revenue.
 MPRB publishes the fund's revenue and expenses in its annual CAFR.
 Capital for new OLAs comes from MPRB's general capital budget (property-tax-funded), separate from the Enterprise Fund.

-NYC operates both dedicated fenced dog runs and a city-wide Off-Leash Hours policy formally codified on May 10, 2007 (informally since ~1986).
+NYC operates both dedicated fenced dog runs and a city-wide Off-Leash Hours policy formally codified on April 10, 2007 (informally since ~1986).
 In designated areas of participating parks, licensed and vaccinated dogs may be off-leash from park-opening until 9 AM and from 9 PM until park-close.
-The designated footprint spans dozens of parks across all five boroughs, dwarfing Seattle's 14 fenced OLAs.
+The designated footprint spans dozens of parks across all five boroughs.

 Participating parks designate specific zones where dogs may be off-leash during the two daily windows.
 Outside those windows, normal leash rules apply and are enforced by NYPD, NYC Parks Enforcement Patrol, Department of Health, and Department of Sanitation.
 Dogs must be licensed and currently vaccinated for rabies; owners must be present and in control.
 Central Park has 23 dog-friendly areas (no enclosed dog runs).
 Prospect Park uses 5–9 AM and 9 PM–1 AM.
 Forest Park, Riverside Park, Van Cortlandt, and dozens of neighborhood parks participate under the citywide framework.

-NYC does not publish a longitudinal evaluation — no official "is Off-Leash Hours working" report with trend lines for citations, complaints, or injury rates.
-The proxy is durability: nineteen years of formal operation across multiple administrations with different political postures on parks, no reversal, and no serious move to kill the policy.
+NYC does not publish a longitudinal evaluation — no official report with trend lines for citations, complaints, or injury rates.
+The available proxy is durability: nineteen years of formal operation across multiple administrations, no reversal, and no sustained move to repeal the policy.
 NRPA's November 2018 Parks & Recreation law-review treats the NYC model as the mature US example; Boston and Chicago run parallel variations.

-Austin is cited in several popular "most dog-friendly cities" rankings for its enormous off-leash acreage (~682 acres).
-That figure is misleading for apples-to-apples comparison: Austin counts large natural-area parks with voice-control designation, not the fenced dedicated OLAs that Seattle, Portland, and most peer cities count.
+Austin is cited in several popular "most dog-friendly cities" rankings for its large off-leash acreage (~682 acres).
+That figure is not apples-to-apples for peer comparison: Austin counts large natural-area parks with voice-control designation, rather than the fenced dedicated OLAs that Seattle, Portland, and most peer cities count.
 The fenced-OLA comparable is closer to ~80 acres, one-eighth of the headline.

-Austin Parks & Recreation maintains a directory of 16 off-leash areas that explicitly distinguishes fenced dog parks, voice-control dog zones, and natural-area off-leash sites.
-The cross-city headline ranking works if you include everything on that list; the capital-cost-per-acre comparison to Seattle or Portland fenced sites does not.
+Austin Parks & Recreation maintains a directory of 16 off-leash areas that distinguishes fenced dog parks, voice-control dog zones, and natural-area off-leash sites.
+Cross-city headline rankings work if everything on that list is included; capital-cost-per-acre comparison to Seattle or Portland fenced sites does not.

 The peer-cities.csv carries both numbers for Austin and uses the fenced-only figure (ola_acres_total_est = 80) for per-capita math, with Walnut Creek Metropolitan Park's 293-acre voice-control footprint called out as the biggest single inflator.
-Any peer-city comparison on this site that cites Austin uses the adjusted figure; readers chasing the Austin headline elsewhere will find the 682 number and should know which number they are reading.
+Any peer-city comparison on this site that cites Austin uses the adjusted figure.

 counting_methodology column flags the mix.